Austria's Kurz and allies seek 'correction' on EU vaccine distribution | Politics

-Austrian Chancellor Sebastian Kurz and a handful of allies from eastern Europe are seeking a "correction mechanism" on the distribution of COVID-19 vaccines within the European Union after complaining it is uneven, Kurz said on Tuesday.
+Austrian Chancellor Sebastian Kurz said on Tuesday he and allies from eastern Europe were pushing for the European Union to adjust the way it distributes COVID-19 vaccines after complaining it was uneven

-"It is important here that we ensure together with (European Commission President) Ursula von der Leyen and (European Council President) Charles Michel that there is a correction mechanism," Kurz told a news conference with his counterparts from Bulgaria, Slovenia and the Czech Republic.
+Kurz and the leaders of Bulgaria, the Czech Republic, Slovenia, Latvia and Croatia last week wrote to the heads of the European Commission and Council, saying the distribution was not happening in line with national populations as had been agreed.
+Kurz's opponents have accused him of trying to deflect blame away from his government for the relatively slow pace of vaccinations.

+The EU has a mechanism for redistributing doses left when others do not take up their full pro rata allocation, and the Commission has said it is up to member states to decide whether they want to go back to a strictly population-based method.
+"It has to be possible here to develop a correction mechanism," Kurz told a news conference with his Bulgarian, Czech and Slovenian counterparts after a meeting that the leaders of Croatia and Latvia joined by video link.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)